There’s more to charitable giving than you may realize. Here’s one method that provides flexibility and can help maximize your impact.

 - You choose to give to qualifying public charities in installments over time

 Let’s say you hold securities that have appreciated significantly.
-By donating the securities to a DAF, you can eliminate the potential capital gains tax, and you have time to decide when and where to make your charitable gifts.
+By donating the securities to a DAF, you will not owe the potential capital gains tax on the appreciation, and can give yourself time to decide when and where to make your charitable gifts.
 Between the time you make a donation to a DAF and when you finalize your giving strategy, your assets can be invested, with the potential to grow tax-free.

-DAFs can also offer you a highly effective way to donate more complex assets.
-For example, if you want to donate real estate, art, automobiles, or other items that may need to be appraised, or transferred, (before year-end), a DAF can smooth the process and provide you with the necessary resources and documentation to do so.
+DAFs can also offer you a highly effective way to donate more complex assets, including shares of privately held companies, real estate, art, automobiles or other items that may need to be appraised.

-DAFs streamline your paperwork and administer disbursements, providing you with the necessary documentation for deductions, as well as handling any reporting or filing requirements to document the gifts.
-You will also receive regular statements listing gifts, grants, fees, and investment performance for your records.
+DAFs streamline your paperwork and administer disbursements, providing you with necessary documentation to claim a federal income tax deduction.2 You will also receive regular statements listing gifts, grants, fees, and investment performance for your records.

-Morgan Stanley offers a suite of philanthropic services through the Morgan Stanley Global Impact Funding Trust (MS GIFT) which has a team of professionals who can work with your Financial Advisor to help manage and administer such assets.
+Morgan Stanley offers a suite of philanthropic services through the Morgan Stanley Global Impact Funding Trust (MS GIFT).
+The dedicated team of Morgan Stanley GIFT professionals can work with your Financial Advisor to help manage and administer your DAF.

 As stated above, DAFs allow you to recommend the amount and timing of grants to qualified charitable organizations, including other tax-exempt public nonprofit organizations, U.S. religious organizations, and U.S.-qualified domestic and foreign charities.
-The DAF may also consider other domestic and foreign establishments that do not qualify as U.S. public charities, though it may come at an additional cost.
+At an additional cost, Morgan Stanley GIFT donors may also make recommendations to other domestic and foreign establishments that do not qualify as U.S. public charities.

 DAF investment options typically include separately managed accounts, mutual funds, and exchange-traded funds.
 Morgan Stanley GIFT's Investing with Impact pools enable clients to align investment decisions with impact priorities across their portfolio.
 The Investing with Impact pools available through Morgan Stanley GIFT employ highly regarded third-party investment managers with demonstrated experience in generating positive environmental and social impact.

 Most DAFs require a minimum initial contribution and minimum grant recommendation.
-For example, Morgan Stanley GIFT's minimum initial contribution is $25,000 and the minimum grant recommendation is $250.
-For individuals, the maximum income tax deduction when gifting cash to a DAF is 60% of adjusted gross income (AGI), although you may carry forward deductions exceeding AGI limits for up to five years.
+Morgan Stanley GIFT's minimum initial contribution is $25,000 and the minimum grant recommendation is $250.
+For individuals, the maximum federal income tax deduction when gifting cash to a DAF is 60% of adjusted gross income (AGI), although you may carry forward deductions exceeding AGI limits for up to five years.
 Families and organizations may also make gifts to the DAF.
-Note: All donations you make to a DAF are irrevocable
+Note: All donations you make to a DAF are irrevocable.

 DAFs are an accessible way to enjoy immediate tax benefits and are among the easiest and most tax-advantaged ways for you to facilitate your charitable giving.
 They are especially useful in years when you are seeking a charitable deduction, but also desire more time to finalize a giving strategy.
 By donating to a DAF by Dec.
 31st, you could achieve your deduction target.

-Consult your Financial Advisor to explore whether a DAF is right for you, as well as to create a structured giving approach that maximizes your impact, while giving you more flexibility to help realize your legacy.
+Consult your Financial Advisor to explore whether a DAF is right for you, as well as to create a structured giving approach that maximizes your impact, while providing more flexibility to realize your legacy.